Human Trafficking in [Dominican Republic] [other countries]

 Although the economy is growing at a respectable rate, high unemployment and underemployment remains an important challenge.
 The country suffers from marked income inequality; the poorest half of the population receives less than one-fifth of GNP, while the richest 10% enjoys nearly 40% of national income.
 [The World Factbook, U.S.C.I.A.
 2009]

 The Dominican Republic is a source, transit, and destination country for men, women, and children trafficked for the purposes of commercial sexual exploitation and forced labor.
 Dominican women are trafficked for commercial sexual exploitation to Argentina, Australia, Brazil, Costa Rica, Cyprus, Panama, Haiti, Jamaica, the Netherlands, Panama, Slovenia, Suriname, Switzerland, Turkey, and Venezuela.
 A significant number of women, boys, and girls are trafficked within the country for forced prostitution and domestic servitude.
-In some cases, parents push children into prostitution to help support the family. [full country report]
+In some cases, parents push children into prostitution to help support the family.
+Check out a later country report here or a full TIP Report here

 CAUTION: The following links have been culled from the web to illuminate the situation in the Dominican Republic.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to verify their authenticity or to validate their content.